Pop-Tarts: Standard flavors

 Pop Tart's core flavors have been unchanged for over 50 years and include frosted strawberry and brown sugar cinnamon.
-In addition, Kellanova is constantly introducing new flavors into regular production and removing ones that do not sell well.
-In 2020, they introduced three new Pretzel flavors while ceasing production of most of the 'wild' flavor line.
-The frosting used in pop tarts contains beef gelatin.
+In addition, Kellanova is constantly introducing new flavors into regular production and sometimes discontinues ones that did not perform well.
+The frosting that is used in Pop-Tarts contains beef gelatin.

 Seasonal flavors

 Kellanova produces some flavors for a short time every year, to coincide with seasonal or holiday events.
 Some examples include Pumpkin Pie, released every Fall since 2011, and Red White and Blueberry, brought back every summer since 2012.

 Limited flavors

 Between 2005–2021, Kellogg's produced special Limited flavors.
 These were each released for only a short time, about six months, and had a "Limited Edition" banner on the box.
 They were sometimes made in cooperation with another food brand, such as Dunkin' Donuts, Jolly Rancher, and A&W Root Beer.
 They have also worked with other Kellogg's brands to make Froot Loops and Eggo flavored Pop-Tarts.

 Occasionally a limited flavor would sell so well that Kellogg's kept producing it longer or made it a standard flavor.
 Red Velvet was initially released as a limited flavor in 2013, but sold so well that it was kept in production until 2017.
 It returned as a standard flavor in 2021, but was quietly discontinued the next year.

 In the summer of 2021, the Limited flavor "Mister-E" was discontinued shortly after its two-month marketing surge.
 Kellogg's pulled the plug on the flavor after receiving numerous complaints.
-It was confirmed to be known as "Everything Bagel" on the Pop-Tart website prior to its conclusion.
+It was confirmed to be known as "Everything Bagel" on the Pop-Tart website prior to its discontinuation.